Tips for avoiding parking tickets

 If you see a “Resident Parking Only” sign in a neighborhood, it means you need a resident parking permit sticker for that neighborhood.
 Commercial vehicles can park for up to three hours on streets with resident parking.

 At most meters, you can only park in the spot for two hours.
 After two hours, you need to move your car to another City block.
-If a meter is broken, you can park there free for one hour.

 If you use the ParkBoston app, you can extend your time at a meter through the app, but only up to the time limit of your metered spot.
 Learn more about ParkBoston.